kernelci/kcidb/README.md

-Whenever a client submits reports, either via `kcidb-submit` or the kcidb library, they go to a Pub/Sub message queue topic named `kcidb_new`, then to the `kcidb_load` "Cloud Function", which loads the data to the BigQuery dataset, and then pushes it to `kcidb_loaded` topic.
+Whenever a client submits reports, either via `kcidb-submit` or the kcidb library, they go to a Pub/Sub message queue topic named `kcidb_new`, then to the `kcidb_load_message` "Cloud Function", which loads the data to the BigQuery dataset, and then pushes it to `kcidb_loaded` topic.

 That topic is watched by `kcidb_spool_notifications` function, which picks up the data, generates report notifications, and stores them in a Firestore